thisismetis/Metis_Fundamentals/git_and_github/git_setup.md

 When you pull updates to your local repo, they will come from the forked repo on Github by default.
 If there are changes to the Metis repo, how do you get them?
 You need to tell your local repo that it can also get updates from the Metis repo.

-Currently, we are tracking one remote (on github) repo:
+Currently, we are tracking one remote (on GitHub) repo:
 ```
 $ git remote -v
 origin	https://github.com/<your_username>/nbm_metis_fundamentals.git (fetch)